-Last update: October 7, 2020
+Last update: October 15, 2021

-Why are you making this change?
+Why did you make this change?

-I am trying to open a new account and was re-directed here.
+I'm trying to open a new account and was re-directed here.
 Why?

 I’m a current investor – what does this mean for the Notes that I currently own?

 This will not affect the existing Notes you own, but the last day to purchase new Notes was December 27, 2020.

 As a current investor, what do I do now?